danimaciel/sdg_analysis/README.md

 This repository contains a dataset related to the paper 'Connecting the dots: Assessing SDGs alignment across research funding, publications, and policy documents' submitted to STI 2024.
 It also includes an R script which can be used for data replication.

 ## Data Description
-The dataset includes 12 variables and 71.861 rows, which include information on articles generated from projects funded by FAPESP, collected from the Biblioteca Virtual.
+The dataset consists of 12 variables and 71,861 rows, featuring articles produced from projects funded by FAPESP and collected from the Biblioteca Virtual.
+FAPESP has classified these projects according to the Sustainable Development Goals (SDGs).

 ## Accessing the Data
 You can access the data through the following Google Drive link: